Jerri Manthey: Heroes vs. Villains

 Manthey competed for her third and final time on the show's tenth anniversary and twentieth season, Survivor: Heroes vs. Villains, as a member of the Villains tribe.
 Manthey initially formed a bond with Coach Wade, which fellow tribemates teased the two about being in love.
 The two found themselves in an early alliance with Tyson Apostol, Sandra Diaz-Twine, Courtney Yates and Rob Mariano, which was opposed by an alliance of Parvati Shallow, Danielle DiLorenzo and Russell Hantz.
 The Villains experienced an early winning streak in challenges.

 When a hidden immunity idol sent Apostol home at a double tribal council, Manthey joined Shallow, DiLorenzo and Hantz's alliance in voting out Mariano, Coach and Yates before the two tribes would merge.

 The Heroes and Villains tribes, each consisting of five members, merged into the Yin Yang tribe on Day 25.
-Initially deadlocked in a 5-5 tied vote between respective targets Manthey and perceived Heroes tribe leader J.T.
+Initially deadlocked in a 5–5 tied vote between respective targets Manthey and perceived Heroes tribe leader J.T.
 Thomas, to everyone's surprise Shallow played two hidden immunity idols and saved Manthey.
 This allowed the Villains to eliminate Thomas and secure a majority, through which the Heroes' Amanda Kimmel and Candice Woodcock - the latter an accomplice in eliminating the former - were voted out consecutively.

 With seven players remaining, Hantz targeted DiLorenzo as he felt she and Shallow were too close, with Manthey as the swing vote in the plan; Manthey joined in after DiLorenzo accidentally revealed that the former was at the bottom of the alliance.
 Rupert Boneham and Colby Donaldson, the last two Heroes remaining, were the next two players voted out.
 Hantz, winning the Day 38 final immunity challenge, successfully encouraged Diaz-Twine and Shallow to vote Manthey out due to the latter's strong social game.
-In 4th place, Manthey was unanimously voted out 3-1, becoming the final member of the jury.
+In 4th place, Manthey was unanimously voted out 3–1, becoming the final member of the jury.

 At the final tribal council, Manthey initially planned on voting for Hantz, but switched her vote to Shallow after her answer to Manthey's jury question.
-Shallow would go on to lose in second place to Diaz-Twine in a 6-3-0 vote, making Diaz-Twine the show's first two-time winner.
+Shallow would go on to lose in second place to Diaz-Twine in a 6–3–0 vote, making Diaz-Twine the show's first two-time winner.

 Post-Survivor fame

 Following her appearance on Survivor, Manthey appeared on the reality shows Blind Date, The Surreal Life and The Joe Schmo Show.
-Manthey was considered to return as a contestant for Survivor 50: In the Hands of Fans, but she was not included in the final group of contestants.
+Manthey was considered to return as a contestant for Survivor 50: In the Hands of the Fans, but she was not included in the final group of contestants.

 Modeling

 Manthey posed nude in the September 2001 issue of Playboy.
-This was mentioned on the Survivor: All-Stars DVD's deleted scene segment "Chapera Mock Tribal Council", in which the Chapera tribe hosted a mock-up of Saboga's first tribal council at their own camp.